cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-and-Authorizing-Users-via-keycloak.md

 #### II.
 Export via GUI (legacy)
 1. Next, navigate to the **Installation** tab for the same client.
 2. Select _SAML Metadata IDPSSODescriptor_ as the Format Option and click the **Download** button.
-**Note:** This GUI option removed from the newer versions of keycloak.
+⚠️ This GUI option has been removed from the newer versions of Keycloak.
 ![](/images/previews/download-IDPSSODescriptor-file.png)

 After you've downloaded the XML file with one of the above ways, move it to `portal/src/main/resources/` if you're compiling cBioPortal yourself or if you're using the Docker container, mount the file in the `/cbioportal-webapp` folder with `-v /path/to/client-tailored-saml-idp-metadata.xml:/cbioportal-webapp/WEB-INF/classes/client-tailored-saml-idp-metadata.xml`.